Prevailing Wage and Davis-Bacon Compliance in North Dakota

 Components of Wage Determinations

-Federal wage determinations for North Dakota include:
+Federal wage determinations applied in North Dakota include:

-- Fringe Benefits: Non-cash benefits include health insurance, retirement plans, and vacation/holiday pay.
+- Fringe Benefits: Non-cash compensation such as health insurance, retirement plans, and vacation/holiday pay paid on top of the basic rate.

 Compliance for Contractors and Subcontractors